BaltaiDaniel/Godot-Extra-Nodes/Readme.md

 ## About

-This addon was created by [Baltai Daniel](https://github.com/BaltaiDaniel).
+This addon was created by [Baltai Daniel](https://baltaidaniel.github.io/).

+## Note

+When exporting to case-sensitive platforms such as Android, rename the 'CUSTOM_NODES' directory to 'custom_nodes'.